Mansfield Woodhouse hair and beauty salon celebrating ten years of business

 Together they invested £10,000 to expand the hair salon and convert the residential top floor into a modern beauty salon.

-The Victoria Rose team is now made up of four hair stylists, a beautician, a nail technician, a holistic therapist, two aesthetic practitioners, semi-permanent make-up artist and two apprentices.
+The Victoria Rose team is now made up of four hair stylists, a beautician, nail technician, holistic therapist, two aesthetic practitioners, semi-permanent make-up artist and two apprentices.

-In 2019, the salon won the Chad Business Excellence Awards for the Customer Service category and it has also been Highly Commended and finalists in multiple industry awards.
+In 2019, the salon won the customer service category at your Chad’s prestigious business excellence awards, while it has been highly commended and finalists in multiple industry awards.

 “Many of our clients have supported us from the first day I opened my business and I’d like to thank everyone who has allowed us to do what we love and helped our business thrive.